English Standard Version: Lutheran Church–Missouri Synod

 In August 2006, the Lutheran Church–Missouri Synod released the Lutheran Service Book (LSB), which uses the ESV as its primary Bible text.
 With permission from Crossway, the LSB occasionally uses an alternative reading of the ESV in accordance with its original translation principles.

-Catholic Church
+Roman Catholic Church

 In April 2020, the Catholic Church in India adopted a new English lectionary that uses the ESV Catholic Edition as its Bible text (excluding the book of Psalms, where the Grail Psalms translation is used instead).
 In July 2020, the Bishops' Conference of Scotland approved the development of a new lectionary using the ESV-CE text.

 This was followed by the Catholic Bishops' Conference of England and Wales receiving the first volume of a new lectionary using the ESV-CE text in November 2020 (which had earlier been approved for development in November 2018).
 The new lectionary was fully introduced at the start of Advent in 2024, although a revised version of the Grail Psalms, the Abbey Psalms and Canticles, is still used.